basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

 Conflicts between replicas are inevitable in a distributed system like Riak.
 If a map is stored in the key `my_map`, for example, it is always possible that the value of `my_map` will be different in nodes A and B. Without using datatypes, that conflict must be resolved using timestamps, vclocks, dotted version vectors, or some other means.
 With datatypes, conflicts are resolved by Riak itself using a subsystem called [`riak_dt`](https://github.com/basho/riak_dt).

 The beauty of datatypes is that Riak "knows" how to resolve value conflicts by applying datatype-specific rules.
 In general, Riak does this by remembering the **history** of a value and broadcasting that history along with the current value.
 Riak uses this history to make deterministic judgments about which value is more "true" than the others.
-This differs from using Riak without datatypes because

 To give an example, think of a set stored in the key `my_set`.
 On one node, the set has two elements (A and B), and in another node the set has three elements (A, B, and C).
 In this case, Riak would choose the set with more elements, and then tell the former set: "This is the correct value.
 You need to have elements A, B, and C." Once this operation is complete, the set will have elements A, B, and C on both nodes.